HFAnalyticsLab/MHSDS-cleaning-pipeline/README.md

 These codes require that you have an SQL-supported database management software, such as SQL Server Management Studio.

-### Getting started

-Describe the way in which the code can be used.

 ## Useful references

 - [MHSDS metadata](https://nhs-prod.global.ssl.fastly.net/binaries/content/assets/website-assets/isce/dcb0011/0011292020datasetspec-v1.1.xlsm)